 Are you a lefty player who needs to try your hand at a couple of bass riffs?
 The Harley Benton Kahuna CLU-Bass Ukulele LH is a Bass Ukulele with a Left-handed model, Custom Line Kahuna Series, Arched back, Dot fretboard inlays, 20 Frets & Black open-geared machine heads.

 Selected hard blackwood for the 20-fret fretboard.
-This bass is good for laying down a solid foundation in your next track – and not only for Hawaiian music!
+This bass is good for laying down a solid foundation for your next track – and not only for Hawaiian music!

 - Top: Spruce

 - Arched back

 There’s clearly a passion on the market in ukulele land for tiny instruments as no matter who places out sopranino/piccolo/pocket scale ukes the market seems to lap them up.